minio/docs/source/reference/minio-mc/mc-stat.rst

       mc stat myminio/mybucket/myobject.txt myminio/mybucket/myobject.txt

-   If specifying the path to a bucket or bucket prefixy, you **must** include the :mc-cmd:`mc stat --recursive` flag:
+   If specifying the path to a bucket or bucket prefix, you **must** include the :mc-cmd:`mc stat --recursive` flag:

    .. code-block:: shell